Statue of Maria Skłodowska-Curie (Ochota)

-The Maria Skłodowska-Curie Monument (Polish: Pomnik Marii Skłodowskiej-Curie) is a bronze statue in Warsaw, Poland, located in the Skłodowska-Curie Park at the intersection Wawelska and Skłodowskiej-Curie Streets, and near the Maria Skłodowska-Curie National Research Institute of Oncology, within the district of Ochota.
+The statue of Maria Skłodowska-Curie (Note: /pl/; /fr/) (Polish: Pomnik Marii Skłodowskiej-Curie) is a bronze statue in Warsaw, Poland, located in the Skłodowska-Curie Park at the intersection Wawelska and Skłodowskiej-Curie Streets, and near the Maria Skłodowska-Curie National Research Institute of Oncology, within the district of Ochota.
 It is dedicated to Maria Skłodowska-Curie, a 19th- and 20th-century physicist and chemist who conducted pioneering research on radioactivity, who was the first woman to win a Nobel Prize and the first person to win a Nobel Prize twice.
 The statue was designed by Ludwika Nitschowa and unveiled on 5 September 1935.

 History

 The monument was dedicated to Maria Skłodowska-Curie, a 19th- and 20th-century physicist and chemist who conducted pioneering research on radioactivity.
 She was the first woman to win a Nobel Prize and the first person to win a Nobel Prize twice.
 The statue was commissioned by Stefan Starzyński, the mayor of Warsaw, and designed by sculptor Ludwika Nitschowa.
 It was cast in the Bracia Łopieńscy alloy works.
 The statue was unveiled on 5 September 1935, near the Maria Skłodowska-Curie National Research Institute of Oncology.
 It was placed near a tree that was planted by Skłodowska-Curie in 1932.

 The monument was damaged during the Warsaw Uprising in the Second World War, when it was used by soldiers of the Russian People's Liberation Army, a Russian collaborationist formation of the Protection Squadron, as a practice target.
 It was renovated in 1997, however the bullet holes were left in, as a reminder of the conflict.